Office of Research Administration

 Send Email to Rebecca

-Rebecca Rowley is the Research Administrator for the department.
-Trained as a Biochemist, she has spent the last few years working in various academic support positions and recently completed her Master's degree in medical management at the Simon School.
+Rebecca A. Rowley, MS is the Research Administrator for the department and co-director of the Office of Research Administration.
+Trained as a Biochemist, she recently completed her Masters degree at the Simon School.
 She facilitates the grant process for all Ob/Gyn faculty from the first spark of an idea to the final document hand-off to the sponsor.
 She is enthusiastic about finding funding for all faculty interested in research.
 She is also responsible for the post-award management of grants, contracts, and clinical studies.
 Please feel free to stop by or call if you have any questions or concerns.

 ORA Team Members